smartcontractkit/crec-sdk/transact/signer/README.md

 ## Key Creation

-The CREc SDK provides functionality to create cryptographic keys directly in Vault Transit secrets engine, with automatic extraction of RSA public key modulus.
+The CREC SDK provides functionality to create cryptographic keys directly in Vault Transit secrets engine, with automatic extraction of RSA public key modulus.

 ### Creating Keys with TransitSigner